Table of Contents

 Yes.
 You can use the EITC Assistant at www.irs.gov/eitc to find out if you may be eligible for the credit.
 The EITC Assistant is available in English and Spanish.

-Earned income amount is more.
+Earned income amount.
 The maximum amount of income you can earn and still get the credit has increased.
 You may be able to take the credit if:

-Your adjusted gross income also must be less than the amount in the above list that applies to you.
+Your adjusted gross income also must be less than the amount just listed that applies to you.
 For details, see Rules 1 and 15.

-Investment income amount is more.
-The maximum amount of investment income you can have and still get the credit has increased to $3,300.
-See Rule 6—Your Investment Income Must Be $3,300 or Less .
+Investment income amount.
+The maximum amount of investment income you can have and still get the credit is $3,400.
+See Rule 6—Your Investment Income Must Be $3,400 or Less .

 Increased EIC on certain joint returns. .
 A married person filing a joint return may get more EIC than someone with the same income but a different filing status.
 As a result, the EIC table has different columns for married persons filing jointly than for everyone else.
 When you look up your EIC in the EIC Table, be sure to use the correct column for your filing status and the number of children you have.